SabotageAndi/docs/docs/core/preview3/tools/migration.md

 [!INCLUDE[preview-warning](../../../includes/warning.md)]

-This document will cover three main migration scenarios:
+This document will cover migration scenarios for .NET Core projects.
+It will cover the following three migration scenarios:

 1. Migration from a valid latest schema of `project.json` to `csproj`
 2. Migration from DNX to a valid Preview 2 project.json